Chambeline-Nkah/BTC-Forecasting/README.md

 - LSTM networks are well-suited for sequence prediction tasks and can capture long-term dependencies in time series data.
 - The two LSTM layers allow the model to learn more complex patterns.
 - ReLU activation helps mitigate the vanishing gradient problem.
+- Dropout layer help to mitigate overfitting by randomly setting 20% of layer outputs to zero during training.
 - Adam optimizer adapts the learning rate during training for better convergence.